metno/emep-ctm/Input.rst

 used for providing results for integrated assessment modeling and effects work.

-There are two netcdf files included, one file ``Landuse_PS_5km_LC.nc`` on 5 km resolution over the EMEP domain, and a global ``LanduseGLC.nc``.
+There are two NetCDF files included, one file ``Landuse_PS_5km_LC.nc`` on 5 km resolution over the EMEP domain, and a global ``LanduseGLC.nc``.
 The different landuse types are desribed in Simpson et al (2012).